RedisLabs/redislabs-docs/content/rs/developing/modules/bloom-filters.md

 In order to allow Bloom filters to 'scale' and be able to accommodate more elements than they've been designed to, they may be stacked.
 Once a single Bloom filter reaches capacity, a new one is created atop it.
-Typically the new filter will have greater capacity than the previous one in order to reduce the likelihood of needing to stack yet another filter.
+Typically the new filter has greater capacity than the previous one in order to reduce the likelihood of needing to stack yet another filter.